 Drug trafficking defaults as a fifth-degree felony, while aggravated drug trafficking defaults as a fourth-degree felony.
 The highest charge is “first degree,” followed by second, third, and so on, and the accompanying penalty is worse the higher the degree.
 There are a number of factors in Ohio’s drug trafficking law that change the degree of the crime: (1) whether the offense was committed around a school or child (2) whether the amount of the drug exceeds an assigned bulk amount, and (3) whether the offender had previously been convicted of drug abuse offenses.
 The presence of these factors will increase the severity of the penalty.

-For example, gifting 20 grams or less of marihuana is charged as a minor misdemeanor for the first offense, while the second offense is charged as a third-degree misdemeanor.
-Trafficking more than 20 grams, but less then 200 grams of marihuana, is charged as a fifth-degree felony.
-Trafficking in that same amount of marihuana but within the vicinity of a school or juvenile is charged as a fourth-degree felony.
+For example, gifting 20 grams or less of marijuana is charged as a minor misdemeanor for the first offense, while the second offense is charged as a third-degree misdemeanor.
+Trafficking more than 20 grams, but less then 200 grams of marijuana, is charged as a fifth-degree felony.
+Trafficking in that same amount of marijuana but within the vicinity of a school or juvenile is charged as a fourth-degree felony.
 Trafficking 40,000 grams or more of marijuana is charged as a second-degree felony, to which the court will impose a maximum second degree felony mandatory prison term.

 Hopefully, you have learned he difference between trafficking in drugs and aggravated trafficking in drugs.

 Are you or someone you know facing drug charges in Cincinnati, OH?